torotoki/howtouse-sempre/CoreClasses.md

 This is the list of core classess extracted from `module-classes.txt` in SEMPRE.
+There are 135 classes.

 ```
 core edu.stanford.nlp.sempre.AbstractReinforcementParserState